 This year, Candice was awarded the prestigious George Foster Peabody Award for leading a 10-month-long investigation revealing why a growing number of single fathers are denied access to emergency services, rental housing and child care.

 The five-part series NO MAN'S LAND led to police and housing policy reform in multiple Bay Area cities.

 Candice has earned nine Emmy and Murrow awards for her work exposing police misconduct, military and charity fraud and, more recently, housing, racial and education inequity issues.

-Candice joined The Unit in February 2020.
+Candice joined the Investigative Unit in February 2020.
 Her journalism career has come full circle with NBC Bay Area.
-More than a decade prior, Candice worked at this same news station as an intern and writer.
-The reporters and photographers who helped her land her first reporter job then, she now calls colleagues.
-Shortly after her first on-air job in Salinas, CA Candice spent several years in San Diego as a reporter for XETV and NBC San Diego.
-More recently, Candice was an investigative reporter for KTVU based in Oakland.
+More than a decade ago, Candice worked at this same news station as an intern and writer.
+The same reporters and photographers who helped her land her first reporter job all those years ago, she now calls friends and colleagues.
+Shortly after her first on-air job in Salinas, Calif.
+Candice spent several years in San Diego as a reporter for XETV and NBC San Diego.
+Before joining NBC Bay Area, Candice was an investigative reporter for KTVU based in Oakland.

-Candice is a proud Chinese/Vietnamese-American and Bay Area native.
-She was born in Oakland and raised with her brother by a single mother in Union City.
-She graduated from New York University and studied abroad in China and West Africa, where her interest in writing and film began.
+Candice was born in Oakland and raised in Union City by her single mother and extended family.
+She graduated from New York University and lived in China and West Africa where her passion for writing and video production began.

-In her free time, Candice loves running and discovering hole-in-the-wall restaurants (sometimes in that order).
+In her free time, Candice loves discovering hole-in-the-wall restaurants and hanging out with her husband and dog Lola.
 Fun fact: Candice is obsessed with spicy food.

 Connect with Candice on social media: